icerpc/icerpc-csharp/examples/Download/README.md

-This example application illustrates how to stream bytes from a file on a sever to server.
+This example application illustrates how to stream bytes from a file on a sever to client.

 For build instructions check the top-level [README.md](../../README.md).